-The Young Adults 'dDepartment_will-plans programs eto encourage encouraging Young Adults (grades 6th - 12th) to read for enjoyment, to educate educating the youth on interesting topics, and to give giving them a place to socialize with other youth in a friendly environment.
+The Young Adults' Department plans programs encouraging Young Adults (grades 6th - 12th) to read for enjoyment, educating youth on interesting topics, and giving them a place to socialize with other youth in a friendly environment.

 Refreshments

 When the budget allows, refreshments may be served at children's and young adult programs.